liamsmith3194/otter-hockey/README.md

 1. I want to be able to *find out how much more I need to spend to receive free delivery* so that I can **see if it is cost-effective adding another product(s) to qualify for free delivery.**

-1. I want to be able to *click a button which takes me to my bag and checkout* so that I can **proceed with payment easily.**
+1. I want to be able to *click a button which takes me to my bag and check out* so that I can **proceed with payment easily.**

 #### Registration